Avoid the Crowds in Zion National Park With These 11 Helpful Tips

 Avoid Crowds in Zion National Park

 Let’s face it – visiting a national park with everyone and their brother isn’t much fun.
-My very first visit to Yellowstone National Park one summer affected how I felt about that park for years.
+My very first visit to Yellowstone National Park, one summer, affected how I felt about that park for years.
 It took me a long time before I even wanted to go back.

 Why is Zion So Crowded?

-Zion is also part of Utah’s Mighty 5 – five national parks in southern Nevada that include Zion, Bryce, Capital Reef, Canyonlands and Arches.
+Zion is also part of Utah’s “Mighty 5” – five national parks in southern Utah that include Zion, Bryce Canyon, Capital Reef, Canyonlands and Arches.
 These parks are the perfect line-up across the state for a national park road trip.

 Tips to Avoid Crowds in Zion National Park

-1. use the free Springdale Shuttle
+1. Use the Free Springdale Shuttle

 Since Zion National Park is small, parking is at a premium.
 Even parking at the visitor center to get on the park shuttle into the canyon is very limited.
+To ease the burden of too many vehicles in the park, the park service and the park-adjacent town of Springdale came up with a practical solution – a shuttle from town to the park.

-(This shuttle is not to be confused with the shuttle inside the park that takes you Zion Canyon and the scenic drive.
+(This shuttle is not to be confused with the shuttle inside the park that takes you into Zion Canyon and the scenic drive.
 More on that next)

 2. Skip Zion Canyon